This Reduce Bloating post contains affiliate links and we may be compensated if you make a purchase. All opinions are our own.

 Salads don’t have to be sad.
 Made with the right base and the right toppings, they can keep bloating at bay.
 Spinach is an ideal salad base; it has a mild flavor and is loaded with fiber.
 As for toppings, some of the best bloat-beaters include fennel, avocado, cucumber, beet, and tomato.
 Just be careful with cruciferous veggies like broccoli, Brussels sprouts, and cauliflower.
 They tend to cause more gas, which can lead to bloat.
 Get Salads and more delivered to your door with the following Meal Services!

 Grain bowls are having a moment these days and for good reason.
 They’re not only easy to prepare, but they’re also seriously good at curbing bloat, if you include the right ingredients.
 If you’re sensitive to gluten, quinoa makes a great base for your grain bowl.
-Lentils are also a solid choice for a base, but you’ll want to limit your bean intake since their high-fiber content can cause gas and bloating.
+Lentils are also a solid choice for a base, but you’ll want to limit your bean intake since their high-fiber content can cause gas and bloat.
 Add bloat-minimizing toppings like avocado, tomato, asparagus, and yogurt-based dressing to your grain bowl for a nutritious and tasty meal.

 Eating soup is a great way to up your hydration game and get more fiber into your body, both of which can reduce bloating.
 That said, most processed soups are loaded with sodium.
 Instead, make soup from scratch to ensure you’re getting all of the fiber and nutrients from your ingredients.
 Load up your soup with your favorite vegetables (remember: avoid ones that can cause bloating) and enjoy!